 To many job seekers wind up wasting precious time and energy, without getting any closer to an actual job offer.
 But there are definitely things you can do to help get your job search off to a great start!

-Where to really begin looking for that job
+Where to really begin looking for a job

 I don’t want what happened to me to happen to you.
-So here is what you absolutely need to know to get your job search headed in the right direction.
+So here are some job search basics to help get you headed in the right direction.

-NOTE: I know this is a lot, but keep going.
-What you don’t know you don’t know in job search can hurt you! 🙂
+NOTE: I know this may feel like a lot of steps, but please keep going.
+What you don’t know that you don’t know in job search can hurt you! 🙂

 1. IMPORTANT: Take time to know yourself – That may sound obvious, but don’t blow it off too quickly.
 It’s more critical to a successful job search than you think.
 Not only will you be selling yourself to a potential employer, but you’ll need to know enough about yourself to aim in a direction that makes sense for you and the employer.
 Saves a lot of wasted time for both parties.